lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     create_atoms 0 random 5 373823 NULL &
         mol co2mol 989812 overlap 2.0 maxtry 50

-.. container:: justify

 One must be careful to properly write the parameters of the system, with all the proper cross coefficients:

 ..  code-block:: lammps